Amazon workers strike in Italy over pandemic-driven delivery demands

 ($1 = 0.8384 euros)

-(Reporting by Elvira Pollina; Writing by Valentina Za; Editing by Alexander Smith)
+(Reporting by Elvira Pollina; Writing by Valentina Za; Editing by Alexander Smith and Cynthia Osterman)

 ((valentina.za@thomsonreuters.com; +39 02 6612 9526;))